ohshitgorillas/qmk_userspace/autocorrect/ac_generator/README.md

 While created with English in mind, this could easily be adapted to other languages with the appropriate Python libraries.

+This project has evolved into the [EntropPy](https://github.com/ohshitgorillas/entroppy) project, an autocorrect dictionary generator for [Espanso](https://espanso.org) and is therefore no longer actively maintained.

 ## Features

 Generates the following types of typos from the supplied word list: